Georgia O'Keeffe: Personal life

-New beginning
+O'Keeffe continued to visit New Mexico, without her husband, and created a new body of works based upon the desert.
+O'Keeffe broke free of "strict gender roles" and adopted "gender neutral" clothing, as did other professional women in Santa Fe and Taos who experienced "psychological space and sexual freedom" there.

-In 1945, O'Keeffe bought a second house, an abandoned hacienda in Abiquiú, which she renovated into a home and studio.
 Shortly after O'Keeffe arrived for the summer in New Mexico in 1946, Stieglitz suffered a cerebral thrombosis (stroke).
 She immediately flew to New York to be with him.
 He died on July 13, 1946.
 She buried his ashes at Lake George.
-She spent the next three years mostly in New York settling his estate, and then moved permanently to New Mexico in 1949, spending time at both Ghost Ranch and the Abiquiú house that she made into her studio.
+She spent the next three years mostly in New York settling his estate.